pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Nonlinear Control Systems: Analysis and Design - Marquez](https://amzn.to/3yUsP87) I used this during my PhD studies 01/14
 - [Global Positioning Systems, Inertial Navigation, and Integration - Grewal](https://amzn.to/3yXw7HC) **I know the author personally** 07/10
 - [Kalman Filtering : Theory and Practice Using MATLAB](https://amzn.to/40rxrOM) **I know the author personally** 07/10
 - [Convex Optimization - Boyd](https://amzn.to/3Kf0lfe) I used this book throughout grad school and continue to use it in my research.
 This is the "bible" of convex optimization.
-You should also look-up the software, CVX, that was written to accompany this book (writting mostly one of Boyd's grad students).
+You should also look-up the software, CVX, that was written to accompany this book (written mostly one of Boyd's grad students).
 06/14